 Communicates Effectively: Speaks, listens and writes in a clear, thorough, and timely manner using appropriate and effective communication tools and techniques.

-Focuses on Donor Needs: Anticipates, understands, and responds to the needs of donors to meet or exceed their expectations within the organizational parameters.
+Focuses on Ministry Partner’s Needs: Anticipates, understands, and responds to their needs to meet or exceed their expectations of how they might benefit from their relationship with a Stewardship Coach.

 Fosters Teamwork: Works cooperatively and effectively with others to set goals, resolve problems, and make decisions that enhance organizational effectiveness.